 Devolution

-The UK government has launched the Greater Essex devolution consultation.
-The consultation seeks views on a proposal to form a Mayoral Combined County Authority for the local government areas in Essex, Southend-on-Sea and Thurrock.
+The consultation asked residents for their views on a proposal to form a Mayoral Combined County Authority for the local government areas in Essex, Southend-on-Sea and Thurrock.

-The consultation invites those who live and work across Greater Essex to share their views on:
+The consultation invited those who live and work across Greater Essex to share their views on:

 • the proposed geography